-- 5.2 Anti-Doping Organizations shall not Process Personal Information that is irrelevant or unnecessary to achieving one of the purposes in the context of their Anti-Doping Activities as identified in Article 5.1. - [5.2 Comment: Anti-Doping Organizations shall examine the different contexts in which they Process Personal Information to ensure that the Processing of the Personal Information in any given case is required in order to satisfy one of the purposes identified in Article 5.1.
-Where Anti-Doping Organizations cannot satisfy themselves that the Processing is necessary, they shall refrain from Processing the Personal Information.] - 5.3 In particular, except as otherwise required by the Code or expressly required by law: - a.
-Anti-Doping Organizations Processing Personal Information to determine an Athlete's eligibility for a therapeutic use exemption (which will involve Processing Sensitive Personal Information related to Athletes and Processing non-Sensitive Personal Information related to Participants and potentially other persons) to determine whether an Athlete's Use or Possession of a prohibited substance or method is strictly limited to legitimate and documented therapeutic purposes shall Process only the Personal Information needed for making this determination as required by the International Standard for Therapeutic Use Exemptions. - b.
-Anti-Doping Organizations Processing Personal Information related to Participants and other persons in order to perform Testing, including whereabouts and information derived from Specimens or Samples, shall Process only the Personal Information (including whereabouts information) needed to conduct Testing required by the Code or by(e.g., test distribution planning, Sample collection, Sample handling, and Sample transport to the laboratory) in accordance with the Code (such as Articles 2, 5 and 15) or the International Standard for Testing. - c.
-Anti-Doping Organizations Processing Personal Information related to Participants and other persons in order to engage in investigation and results management, including associated disciplinary hearings, appeals and adjudications, shall Process only the Personal Information needed for conducting such activities and to ensure that the Code is properly enforced investigating and establishing one or more anti-doping rule violations. - 5.4 Personal Information Processed by Anti-Doping Organizations shall be accurate, complete and kept up-to-date.
-Although this does not necessarily require Anti-
+5.2 Anti-Doping Organizations shall not Process Personal Information that is irrelevant or unnecessary in the context of their Anti-Doping Activities as identified in Article 5.1.

+[5.2 Comment: Anti-Doping Organizations shall examine the different contexts in which they Process Personal Information to ensure that the Processing of the Personal Information in any given case is required in order to satisfy one of the purposes identified in Article 5.1.
+Where Anti-Doping Organizations cannot satisfy themselves that the Processing is necessary, they shall refrain from Processing the Personal Information.]

+5.3 In particular, except as otherwise required by the Code or expressly required by law:

+Anti-Doping Organizations Processing Personal Information а. (which willmay involve Processing Sensitive Personal Information related relating to Athletes and Processing non-Sensitive Personal Information related relating to Participants and potentially other persons) Persons) in order to determine whether an Athlete's Use or Possession of a prohibited substance or methodof a Prohibited Substance or Prohibited Method is strictly limited to legitimate and documented therapeutic purposes, shall Process only the Personal Information needed appropriate and relevant for making this determination as required by the International Standard for Therapeutic Use Exemptions.

+b.
+Anti-Doping Organizations Processing Personal Information relatedrelating to Participants and other persons in order to perform Testing, shall Process only the Personal Information (including whereabouts information) needed to conduct and Therapeutic Use Exemptions) appropriate and relevant for conducting Testing (e.g., test distribution planning, Sample collection, Sample handling, and Sample transport to the laboratory or associated matters) in accordance with the Code (such as Articles 2, 5 and 15) and/or the International Standard for Testing and Investigations.

+c.
+Anti-Doping Organizations Processing Personal Information related relating to Participants and other persons Persons in order to engage in investigation and results management, (including associated disciplinary hearings, appeals and adjudications,) shall Process only the Personal Information-needed, including but not limited to whereabouts information, Therapeutic Use Exemptions, and test results, appropriate and relevant for investigating and establishing one or more anti-doping rule violations.

+d.
+Anti-Doping Organizations may Process Personal Information relating to Participants and other Persons for other specified purposes, provided that those purposes relate exclusively to the fight against doping and are found to be relevant to that fight following an appropriately documented assessment performed by the Anti-Doping Organization.

+[5.3.d.
+Comment: In certain contexts, it may be appropriate or necessary for Anti-Doping Organizations to Process Personal Information for additional purposes, besides those identified in Articles 5.3.a.-c., in order to engage effectively in the fight against doping.
+Such purposes may include, for example, the development and improvement of test planning and Testing procedures and processes.
+Such Processing must be exclusively linked to the fight against doping and may only occur where the Anti-Doping Organization has documented the need to perform such Processing.]